 Changing Your Method of Accounting for Inventory

-Remember, if you were previously keeping an inventory but would like to take advantage of the no inventory exception, you are required to file IRS Form 3115 to change your method of accounting for inventory.
+Remember, if you were previously keeping an inventory but would like to take advantage of the no inventory exception, you are generally required to file IRS Form 3115 to change your method of accounting for inventory.